Maciej Szmatiuk

-Maciej Szmatiuk (born 9 May 1980) is a Polish former footballer.
+Maciej Szmatiuk (born 9 May 1980) is a Polish former professional footballer who is currently the assistant coach of Piast Gliwice II.

 Career

 Club

 In July 2007 he moved to Podbeskidzie Bielsko-Biała on a two-year contract from Koszarawa Żywiec.

 In summer 2009 he joined Arka Gdynia on a two-year contract.

 In June 2011 he joined GKS Bełchatów on a two-year contract.